Marilyn Nelson: Early life

-Nelson was born on April 26, 1946 in Cleveland, Ohio, to Melvin M. Nelson, a U.S. serviceman in the Air Force, and Johnnie Mitchell Nelson, a teacher.
-She grew up on military bases, and began writing while in elementary school.
-She earned a B.A. from the University of California-Davis, an M.A. from the University of Pennsylvania in 1970, and a Ph.D. from the University of Minnesota in 1979.
+Nelson was born on April 26, 1946, in Cleveland, Ohio, to Melvin M. Nelson, a Tuskegee Airman and a U.S. serviceman in the Air Force, and Johnnie Mitchell Nelson, a teacher and pianist.
+She grew up on military bases and moved all across the United States throughout her childhood.
+She began writing while in elementary school, yet discovered her love for poetry while attending a segregated middle school in Texas.
+Here, she was introduced to the work of African-American poets.

+Nelson earned a B.A. degree from the University of California-Davis, an M.A. from the University of Pennsylvania in 1970, and a Ph.D. from the University of Minnesota in 1979.

 Career

-She is a professor emeritus of English at the University of Connecticut and the founder and director of Soul Mountain Retreat.
-She was poet laureate of the State of Connecticut from 2001 to 2006.
+In 1978, Nelson became a professor of English at the University of Connecticut and published her first book, the poetry collection For the Body.
+From 2001 to 2006, she served as poet laureate of the State of Connecticut.
+During this time, she also founded the Soul Mountain Retreat.
+She retired professor emeritus from the University of Connecticut in 2002 yet continued to actively write.

-Her poetry collections include The Homeplace (Louisiana State University Press), which won the 1992 Anisfield-Wolf Award and was a finalist for the 1991 National Book Award; and The Fields Of Praise: New And Selected Poems (Louisiana State University Press), which won the Poets' Prize in 1999 and was a finalist for the 1997 National Book Award.
+Nelson's poetry has a dominant family aspect, recovery for African-American history as well as the search for sacred in everyday life.
+She is also known for incorporating the African-American oral tradition into her work.
+Her poetry collections include The Homeplace (Louisiana State University Press), which won the 1992 Anisfield-Wolf Book Award and was a finalist for the 1991 National Book Award; and The Fields Of Praise: New And Selected Poems (Louisiana State University Press), which won the Poets' Prize in 1999 and was a finalist for the 1997 National Book Award.

 Her honors include two NEA creative writing fellowships, the 1990 Connecticut Arts Award, a Fulbright Teaching Fellowship, and a 2001 Guggenheim Fellowship.
 In 2011, she spent a semester as a Brown Foundation Fellow at the University of the South in Sewanee, Tennessee.
 In 2012, the Poetry Society of America awarded her the Frost Medal.
 In 2013, Nelson was elected a chancellor of the Academy of American Poets.